hurbeana/dse_markdown/index.md

   usually need to be idempotent (because a message broker can deliver messages more than once) this is typically not a problem.

-### Cross cutting concerns: Microservices Chassis
+### Microservices Chassis

-* *Problem:* When you start the development of an application you often spend a significant amount of time putting in place the mechanisms to handle cross-cutting concerns.
+* **Problem**: When you start the development of an application you often spend a significant amount of time putting in place the mechanisms to handle cross-cutting concerns.
 Examples of cross-cutting concerns include:
-    - *Externalized configuration* - includes credentials and network locations of external services such as databases and message brokers
+    - **Externalized configuration** - includes credentials and network locations of external services such as databases and message brokers
-    - *Logging* - configuring of a logging framework such as log4j or logback
+    - **Logging** - configuring of a logging framework such as log4j or logback
-    - *Health checks* - a URL that a monitoring service can “ping” to determine the health of the application
+    - **Health checks** - a URL that a monitoring service can “ping” to determine the health of the application
-    - *Metrics* - measurements that provide insight into what the application is doing and how it is performing
+    - **Metrics** - measurements that provide insight into what the application is doing and how it is performing
-    - *Distributed tracing* - instrument services with code that assigns each external request a unique identifier that is passed between services.
+    - **Distributed tracing** - instrument services with code that assigns each external request a unique identifier that is passed between services.

-### Cross cutting concerns: Microservices Chassis

-* *Problem:* Cross cutting concerns code use is manifold in a service
+* **Problem**: Cross cutting concerns code use is manifold in a service
-* *Solution:* Build your microservices using a microservice chassis framework, which handles cross-cutting concerns.
+* **Solution**: Build your microservices using a microservice chassis framework, which handles cross-cutting concerns.
 * Examples of microservice chassis frameworks
     - Java
         - Spring Boot and Spring Cloud